 While these endeavors are often seen as attempts to reduce the cost of middle-level management, the overriding issue is to allow top management more clear and direct access to vital information originating with front-line employees (and vice versa).
 In addition to focusing on revenues and costs, the budget process should also be taken as an opportunity for continuous monitoring of the organizational structure of an entity.

-Budgets involve a good deal of forward-looking prognostication.
+Budgets involve a good deal of forward-looking projection.
 As a result, a certain amount of error is inevitable.
-Accordingly, it is easy to slip into a trap of becoming cavalier about the estimates that form the basis for a budget.
+Accordingly, it is easy to slip into a trap of becoming inattentive about the estimates that form the basis for a budget.
 This should be avoided.